luna/luna-rfcs/text/0000-runtime-design.md

   project, which would remove features from the RTS and move them into the source language (Haskell) instead.
 Such initiatives would add work for us as Luna's implementors.
+- There is no simple way that we can efficiently pass debugging symbols through the compilation/JIT pipeline.

 #### Resources
 For more information about GHC and how it could be used as part of a JIT